asaikali/spring-observability/README.md

-OpenTelemetry in all layers of the stack then scenario 3 or 7 above can meet your needs you get to use a maximum amount of OpenTelemetry and the instrumentation built into the Spring projects using micrometer Observation api natively shows up in your OpenTelemetry enable observability platform.
+OpenTelemetry in all layers of the stack then scenario 3 or 7 above can meet your needs you get to use a maximum amount of OpenTelemetry and the instrumentation built into the Spring projects using micrometer Observation api natively shows up in your OpenTelemetry enabled observability platform.

-If you are all in on the best Spring developer experience and maximum OpenTelemetry usage in the stack, then scenario 6 is for you.
+If you are all in on the best Spring developer experience and maximum OpenTelemetry, then scenario 6 is for you.
 Use the observation-api to instrument your own application code, and micrometer configured to use the otel-sdk, you get all the benefits of OpenTelemetry with a better developer experience for spring developers.